 Professor Gunnar Heinsohn of Bremen University is also a Velikovsky acolyte and he has examined the question of humanity's age in a 2000 book entitled Wie alt is das Menschengeschlecht?
 (How Old is Humanity?).
-In the latter title he suggests that modern man, homo sapiens, is little more than three thousand tears old.
+In the latter title he suggests that modern man, homo sapiens, is little more than three thousand years old.
 I would agree that humanity is much younger than stated in establishment outlets, but 3,000 years?

 Heinsohn's approach to the problem – examining the stratigraphic record – has served him well among the ancient civilizations of the Middle East.
 This method allowed him, correctly, to shear off 2,000 years of ancient Middle Eastern history which never in fact existed.
 And he is absolutely correct in dating the rise of the great literate civilizations of Egypt and Mesopotamia to around 1000 B.C.
 (Personally, I would say about 1100 B.C. or 1200 B.C., but this is a minor detail).
 But is stratigraphy the correct way to approach the Palaeolithic epoch?
 In the above book Heinsohn notes that the depth of strata found in caves occupied by Palaeolithic man would suggest that the Palaeolithic Age endured no more than a handful of centuries, or even decades.
-As such, he dates the appearance of modern man a couple of centuries before the great catastrophe (the Venus or Ishtar Flood) which terminated the Palaeolithic epoch around 1400 B.C.
+As such, he dates the appearance of modern man a couple of centuries before the great catastrophe (the Venus or Ishtar Flood) which he believes terminated the Palaeolithic epoch around 1300 B.C.

 What is to be made of such a startling claim?